Futures vs Options

 Because the account is a small one, tying up funds has a similar problem as with the PDT rule where the funds are simply not made available enough to trade regularly.

-For this reason, there is a very clear advantage for Futures traders who have a smaller amount of capital to invest.
+For this reason, there is a very clear advantage for trading Futures vs Options.
+Traders who have a smaller amount of capital to invest may find Futures more affordable.

 Options vs Futures: When you might want to choose Options